 In no circumstances should boards of directors ever use social media to send forth crisis communications or any other types of official communications.
 Even if something is said on social media that the board may need to respond to, board members should respond to that person or situation outside of the social media platform.
 It is never wise to engage on a social media platform, especially when there may be sensitive information involved.

-Now that we've covered how to define a crisis, preparing the communication, who should send it and how, we must discuss what the communication piece should say.
-Stay tuned for the second part of this article where you'll learn about the content of the communication, three questions to consider in these types of situations and a warning about inadvertently creating crises.
-If you missed the live webinar, you may view it here, or visit your Board Member Toolbox for access to a multitude of resources and CAMS Trusted Guidance.
+Now that we've covered how to define a crisis, preparing the communication, who should send it and how we must discuss what the communication piece should say.
+Stay tuned for the second part of this article where you'll learn about the content of the communication, three questions to consider in these types of situations, and a warning about inadvertently creating crises.